%OFF $OFF Coupon

 To make your PDF searchable, you have to run text recognition to make the content on the page searchable and editable.
 You can use any OCR (Optical Character Recognition) function software.
 It goes through the scanned document, identifies anything resembling a letter or a word, and turns it into actual text.

 Multiple PDF editors offer this ability, but we recommend UPDF - your all-in-one PDF solution!
-It's an AI-powered OCR feature that converts your scanned PDFs, paper documents, and images to editable PDFs with three output layouts to make it interactive and fulfill all your needs.
+It's an AI-powered OCR feature that converts your scanned PDFs, paper documents, and images to searchable and editable PDFs with three output layouts to make it interactive and fulfill all your needs.
+Get to know more about UPDF's OCR feature by reading this article.
 Download UPDF first before we get started to introduce the instructions.

 Windows • macOS • iOS • Android 100% secure